jasonvan/prexel/planning.md

 ### Encoders

-* Source code - add comment to aggregation, noting the Class name aggregated, this is immediately obvious since Python is not typed
+* Source code - add comment to aggregation, noting the Class name aggregated, this is not immediately obvious since Python is not typed

 ### Plugin

-* Update the option to generate a class to use view.show_popup_menu
-* Allow user the option to specify if they want pretty-print or source code, both, or neither, when running the prexel command

-* I’ve also been thinking a lot about the “need” to synchorize between generated classes, XML fragment, and pretty-printed diagrams.
-I believe we still need to synchronize the XML fragment and pretty-printed diagram, but I question whether we need to keep t

 ### XML Code